-- "Contemporary" design themes (in the general sense) often have a significantly broader palette of forms, shapes, elements, materials and colors. - ii.
-Include less definition than the traditional, historic-based styles. - iii.
-This contemporary style can also be used within the context of several existing styles such as farmhouse, ranch, etc. - iv.
-Any contemporary design shall be appropriate to the character of the natural desert environment, and to the climatic and environmental considerations of the Sonoran Desert.
-The intent is that the design of the home blends appropriately with natural desert instead of standing out against it.
+- "Contemporary" design themes (in the general sense) often have a significantly broader palette of forms, shapes, elements, materials and colors. - Include less definition than the traditional, historic-based styles. - This contemporary style can also be used within the context of several existing styles such as farmhouse, ranch, etc. - Any contemporary design shall be appropriate to the character of the natural desert environment, and to the climatic and environmental considerations of the Sonoran Desert.
+The intent is that the design of the home blends appropriately with natural desert instead of standing out against it. - Roof forms may include gables with cross gables or shed roof forms to create emphasis on a building mass. - Roof materials typically include asphalts shingles, flat concrete tile or other equal materials. - The use of larger window expressions may be used in this style. - Elongated entry or covered entries may be used in this style.